 Note: All amounts stated are in Canadian dollars

-The table below presents a comprehensive view of the gains and losses of the Big Four and national firms in Canada during 2018.
-It shows how many SEDAR audit clients each auditor gained or lost, and also the auditor from or to which the client was won or lost.
+The table below presents a comprehensive view of the gains and losses of the Big Four and national firms in Canada during the first half of 2021.
+It shows the number of SEDAR audit clients each auditor gained or lost, and the auditor from or to which the client was won or lost.

-Davidson & Company LLP – with a net of 26 new SEDAR audit clients – accounts for the most new clients among all firms in 2019, resulting from 42 client gains and 16 losses.
-This is the fourth consecutive year the national firm has ranked among the top five in terms of net auditor engagements.
-Davidson & Company gained a total of $3.1 million in audit fees and increased its market cap by $1 billion, primarily through the gain of three large companies:
+KPMG LLP – with a net of five new SEDAR audit clients – accounts for the most new clients among the auditor changes in the first half of 2021, resulting from 16 client gains and 11 losses.
+The national audit firm gained a total of $3.4 million in audit fees and increased its market cap by $18.25 billion, primarily through the gain of three large companies:

 - Saputo Inc., with a market cap of $16.4 billion;

 - AYA Gold & Silver, Inc., with a market cap of $466.1 million; and

 - RF Capital Group Inc., with a market cap of $333.6 million.

 Among the Big Four firms, KPMG was the only auditor with positive net engagements, having 16 gains and 11 losses for a net of five new clients.
 EY and PwC broke even, while Deloitte had a net loss of one.

 KPMG led in market cap gains, bringing in over $18.2 billion.
 Meanwhile, PwC gained nearly $3.5 billion in net new market cap, primarily driven by the engagement of Stantec Inc., which resulted in a market cap gain of over $6 billion for the Big Four firm.